iPad Air Review

 And the greatest thing about the iPad range in my eyes is the price – Apple is starting the 16GB Wi-Fi-only model at the same cost as its rivals, and while that outlay does spiral up as capacity and connectivity increase, for an Apple device to not charge an (unnecessary) premium is something I’m really happy to see.

-Add to that the fact Apple is lobbed in a lot of useful free software, as well as bringing a more refined experience with iOS 7, and you can see that it’s put a lot of effort into making the iPad Air the tablet that shows it’s not losing its relevancy in the market.
+Apple has lobbed in a lot of useful free software, as well as bringing a more refined experience with iOS 7, and you can see that it’s put a lot of effort into making the iPad Air the tablet that shows it’s not losing its relevancy in the market.
 Nearly a year on and it’s still relevant, thanks in part to an update to iOS 8.

-If you’re coming here thinking about buying the iPad Air right now – well, remember that the iPad Air 2 is on its way very soon, with a number of likely enhancements over this model – and if you want to know more, we’ve rounded up all the news on the new iPad right here.
+If you’re coming here thinking about buying the iPad Air right now – remember that the iPad Air 2 is now out with a number of enhancements over this model – and if you want to know more, we’ve rounded up all the news on the iPad Air right here.

 The keynote for the launch of the iPad Air talked a lot about Apple’s dominance in terms of tablet usage, but it’s no secret that a number of users are starting to warm to the idea of an Android model as their main device – Samsung is the new competitor in the Android game, with its Galaxy Tab S line offering an improved screen and better ergonomics for those preferring the Android experience in a tablet.